 ‘Father,’ he murmured, ‘I’m sorry, I really am, I shouldn’t have –’

 Father raised a hand, silencing him.
-And for a few seconds that was all there was: silence.
-Then he heard Mother downstairs, yelling, the sound of objects shattering echoing all the way to his room through the open door.
+He could hear Mother downstairs, yelling, the sound of objects shattering echoing all the way to his room through the open door.
 He shrank back on instinct, and Father’s face softened.
 He closed the door, shutting out the noise.

 ‘I’m not here to scold you any further,’ he said kindly.
 ‘I expect you’ve already learnt your lesson.’